assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 of ClientEncKey + ServerEncKey (Signature2).

-Once Client has verified Signature1, he knows that he is communicating with Server..
+Once Client has verified Signature1, he knows that he is communicating with Server.
 More precisely, Client knows he communicates with someone holding the private key corresponding to ServerSigKey.

 Once Server has verified Signature2, he knows that he is communicating